dinanathsj29/ajax-asynchronous-javascript-and-xml-course-tutorial/README.md

  - It is a group of inter-related technologies like **`JavaScript, DOM, XML/JSON, HTML/XHTML, CSS, XMLHttpRequest`** etc.
 - AJAX allows the web page to `"talk/communicate"` with the server behind the scene (send and receive data asynchronously)
 - AJAX sends, receives and process information to or from the server without page refresh/reload (does not interfere with current web page/data)
+- Web application using AJAX enables partial page updates, ie. only the related section of the page is updated, without reloading the entire page
 - AJAX minimize the page refreshes, so web sites/pages/web apps show more fluid/elegant-better experience to users
 - AJAX and JSON together provide the ability to JavaScript code to make HTTP requests to get data and update page content with new data
 - Now a days **`JSON`** has replaced `XML` for the most part and almost all dynamic websites use/implements AJAX concepts and methodology